Behind the camera: Various Internal Media Organizations

 The event was initially broadcast as a spontaneous show of Iraqi joy at the overthrow of the Saddam regime.
-It was at first reported that Iraqi civilians where trying to pull down the statue and only later were they helped by American military.
-It was later revealed that rather than an Iraqi inspired event it was stage managed American plan from a psychological operations team.
-The location of statue in Baghdad’s Firdus Square, directly in front of the Palestine Hotel where the world’s journalists had been quartered made the statue the perfect target.
-The army wouldn’t have to ship journalists anywhere as they where already on location.
-An internal military study determined that it was a fast thinking Marine colonel who planned the operation.
+It was at first reported that Iraqi civilians were trying to pull down the statue and only later were they helped by the American military.
+It was later revealed that rather than an Iraqi inspired event it was a stage-managed American plan from a psychological operations team.
+The location of the statue in Baghdad’s Firdus Square, directly in front of the Palestine Hotel where the world’s journalists had been quartered made the statue the perfect target.
+The army wouldn’t have to ship journalists anywhere as they were already on location.
+An internal military study determined that it was a fast-thinking Marine colonel who planned the operation.
 The square was closed off and his team used loudspeakers to get Iraqi civilians to come out a help.

 The footage from that day seemed to show huge crowds and many media reports compared it to the fall of the Berlin wall.
-The footage was shot mostly via close up camera’s near the statue that filmed a what seemed to be a large crowd of people in civilian clothing but looking at wide shoots of the scene you can see that the large square was largely deserted except for a small crowd around the statue.
-Analysts would lament that, “What you saw on television looked like there was throngs of thousands and in reality, it was just a few dozen people.”
-It was also unclear where the crowd came from with reports that they where bused in from anti-Saddam slums in Sadr City or anti-Saddam Iraqi National Congress military forces flown in from outside Iraq.
-Al jazeera reporters in the movie Control Room seemed to back the theory of the crowd coming from outside Iraq as they remarked that people from the crowd didn’t seem to speak Arabic with Iraqi accents.
+The footage was shot mostly via close up camera’s near the statue that filmed what seemed to be a large crowd of people in civilian clothing but looking at wide shots of the scene you can see that the large square was largely deserted except for a small crowd around the statue.
+Analysts would lament that “What you saw on television looked like there were throngs of thousands and in reality, it was just a few dozen people.”
+It was also unclear where the crowd came from with reports that they were bused in from anti-Saddam slums in Sadr City or anti-Saddam Iraqi National Congress military forces flown in from outside Iraq.
+Al Jazeera reporters in the movie Control Room seemed to back the theory of the crowd coming from outside Iraq as they remarked that people from the crowd didn’t seem to speak Arabic with Iraqi accents.